Void-Individual/binary_trees/README.md

 - 8-binary_tree_postorder.c: Write a function that goes through a binary tree using post-order traversal
 - 9-binary_tree_height.c: Write a function that measures the height of a binary tree
 - 10-binary_tree_depth.c: Write a function that measures the depth of a node in a binary tree
+- 11-binary_tree_size.c: Write a function that measures the size of a binary tree
+- 12-binary_tree_leaves.c: Write a function that counts the leaves in a binary tree
+- 13-binary_tree_nodes.c: Write a function that counts the nodes with at least 1 child in a binary tree
+- 14-binary_tree_balance.c: Write a function that measures the balance factor of a binary tree
+- 15-binary_tree_is_full.c: Write a function that checks if a binary tree is full
+- 16-binary_tree_is_perfect.c: Write a function that checks if a binary tree is perfect
+- 17-binary_tree_sibling.c: Write a function that finds the sibling of a node
+- 18-binary_tree_uncle.c: Write a function that finds the uncle of a node
+-